croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

 Now, click on _"Ask my birth date"_, enter your birth date and then click on _"Show my age"_, and you should see
-your age based on the entered birth date.
+your age.

 ### Enriching Sessions